linux156/starter-academic/content/publication/integrability-projections/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["2"]

 # Publication name and optional abbreviated publication name.
-publication: Preprint
+publication: To appear in Adv.
+Math.
-publication_short: Preprint
+publication_short: To appear in Adv.
+Math

 abstract: "Let $\\mathcal{G}(d,n)$ be the Grassmannian manifold of $n$-dimensional subspaces of $\\mathbb{R}^{d}$, and let $\\pi_{V} \\colon \\mathbb{R}^{d} \\to V$ be the orthogonal projection.
 We prove that if $\\mu$ is a compactly supported Radon measure on $\\mathbb{R}^{d}$ satisfying the $s$-dimensional Frostman condition $\\mu(B(x,r)) \\leq Cr^{s}$ for all $x \\in \\mathbb{R}^{d}$ and $r > 0$, then $$\\int_{\\mathcal{G}(d,n)} \\|\\pi_{V}\\mu\\|_{L^{p}(V)}^{p} \\, d\\gamma_{d,n}(V) < \\infty, \\qquad 1 \\leq p < \\frac{2d - n - s}{d - s}.$$ The upper bound for $p$ is sharp, at least, for $d - 1 \\leq s \\leq d$, and every $0 < n < d$.
 Our motivation for this question comes from finding improved lower bounds on the Hausdorff dimension of $(s,t)$-Furstenberg sets.
 For $0 \\leq s \\leq 1$ and $0 \\leq t \\leq 2$, a set $K \\subset \\mathbb{R}^{2}$ is called an $(s,t)$-Furstenberg set if there exists a $t$-dimensional family $\\mathcal{L}$ of affine lines in $\\mathbb{R}^{2}$ such that $\\dim_{\\mathrm{H}} (K \\cap \\ell) \\geq s$ for all $\\ell \\in \\mathcal{L}$.
 As a consequence of our projection theorem in $\\mathbb{R}^{2}$, we show that every $(s,t)$-Furstenberg set $K \\subset \\mathbb{R}^{2}$ with $1 < t \\leq 2$ satisfies $$\\dim_{\\mathrm{H}} K \\geq 2s + (1 - s)(t - 1).$$ This improves on previous bounds for pairs $(s,t)$ with $s > \\tfrac{1}{2}$ and $t \\geq 1 + \\epsilon$ for a small absolute constant $\\epsilon > 0$.
 We also prove an analogue of this estimate for $(d - 1,s,t)$-Furstenberg sets in $\\mathbb{R}^{d}$."
 # Summary.
 An optional shortened abstract.